ku3mich/rrd.net/README.md

 I'll add instructions with the 0.1 release.

-* project converted to modern NET7 network
+* project converted to modern NET6 network
 * RRDSharp renamed to RRDNet
+* Graphs and all stuff related to System.Drawing works only in Windows